Carnton Plantation and Carter House

 While all of this was going on, residents of the Carnton Plantation and Carter House remained indoors, terrified of what was taking place.
 At the Carter House, 23 people (most of whom were children) remained in the cellar throughout the battle.
 They could hear everything from down there, including soldiers trying desperately to beat their way into the house upstairs.
 After the battle ended, they came outside and found hundreds of dead or dying men in the area immediately around the house.

 In an amazing coincidence, one of the casualties was Tod Carter, one of Fountain Branch Carter's sons.
 Tod Carter had survived two and half years of fighting in the Civil War, only to be shot nine times in a battle that was fought in his own backyard.
-Tod's brother found his body and helped carry it into the house, into the exact room in which he had been born 24 years earlier.
+Tod's family found his body and helped carry it into the very house in which he had been born 24 years earlier.
 He died two days later.

 Bloodstains on the floor of the Carnton Plantation